inventage/atlassian-bitbucket-diy-backup/README.md

   older than 4.8, or if you are using the ``rsync`` strategy (described below)
 * Zero downtime backups.
 To enable Zero Downtime Backup, you will need to set the variable `BACKUP_ZERO_DOWNTIME` to `true`.
 If true, this variable will backup the filesystem and database **without** locking the application.
-  **NOTE:** This is only supported when used with Bitbucket Server/Data Center 4.8 or newer, and requires a compatible strategy for taking atomic block level snapshots of the home directory.
+  **NOTE:** This is only supported when used with Bitbucket Server/Data Center 4.8 or newer.
+It also requires a compatible strategy for taking atomic block level snapshots of the home directory.

 These scripts have been changed significantly with the release of Bitbucket 6.0.
 If updating from an older version of the scripts, a number of configured variables will need updating.
 See the **Updating** section below for a list of